 However, there are some people who need plastic straws because straws give them the freedom to drink independently.
 People with disabilities often need to use straws, as Robyn Powell, a woman with a physical disability that affects her arms and legs, thoughtfully explained in an opinion piece on Huffington Post.

 She says she wants to save the environment, but she also wants to be able to drink independently, and a straw allows her to do that.
 She is someone who is able to use reusable straws at home, but when she's out, she depends on plastic straws.
 She's concerned that the movement to ban plastic straws that is rapidly picking up speed may leave her with the need to rely on others to help her drink when she's out.

 She also notes that for some people, like those with Parkinson's, super sturdy straws like metal or bamboo are dangerous because they're too strong.
 A paper straw left in liquid a long time can become a soggy, choking hazard for some people.

 Not making perfect the enemy of good

 What I'm seeing as I'm reading pieces by those with disabilities is a simple, reasonable request.
 Please don't do away completely with plastic straws.
 There are many people who rely on them, and they should be made available to them.
 The goal should not be the perfect elimination of plastic straws where none are ever manufactured or used.
-The goal should be for those who don't need a plastic straw to not be given them or ask for them, and those who need them — whether permanently or temporarily — to have easy access to them.
-I think we should all be good with that, although people with disabilities don't need the approval of others for them to have the right to be as independent as possible.
+The goal should be for those who don't need a plastic straw to not use them, and those who need them — whether permanently or temporarily — to have easy access to them.
+That works for everyone, although people with disabilities don't need the approval of others for them to have the right to be as independent as possible.

-As plastic straw bans — whether by a government entity of a business — continue to gain momentum, it should be emphasized that ban only unnecessary plastic straws is what's needed, not all plastic straws.
+As plastic straw bans continue to gain momentum, it should be emphasized that ban only unnecessary plastic straws is what's needed, not all plastic straws.